Naturist Amateur Radio Club

 The interest in Ham Radio and Naturists/Nudists seemed to start in the early 90's (maybe even earlier?).
 Ham Radio operations during Nude Recreation Weekend started in the early 90's as well.
 One of the first efforts happened from Hippie Hollow, a clothing optional county run park in Austin, TX.
 A long wire was run along the cliffs, just a short distance from the shoreline.
 The rig was run using a couple of heavy duty batteries, but contacts were few and far between, mainly due to the poor location.
 A vertical was also use at one point, but still limited contacts.
 The call sign used belonged to Bob, KF5KF (at the time).
 After little luck from Hippie Hollow, the decision was made to operate from Star Ranch Nudist Resort, about 40 miles from Austin in a little town called McDade, in Central Texas.
 Bob operated from his house during the week and on the weekend he moved his equipment from home to Star Ranch.
 This caused a dramatic increase in the number of contacts.
 Bob changed his call sign to N5KF in the fall of 1996.
 This call was used in July, 1997 from Star Ranch.

-Our first years operating from Star Ranch meant limited antennas, usually a G5RV or vertical on the ground.
+Our first years operating from Star Ranch meant limited antennas, usually a G5RV or trap vertical on the ground.
 Even so, we managed to record a good number of contacts.
 First time we operated from Star Ranch was from their club house.
 Other than getting into their phones, the operation went well, with a couple of hundred contacts We did this for a couple years.
 For the next 2 years we operated from a house on the property, a higher location than the club house.
 Again, this was mostly a weekend event, the second weekend in July.
 Still, we used a G5RV and trap verticals.
 For the next 4 years, 1998, 1999, 2000 and 2001 we operated from available trailers located on the grounds of the nudist resort.
 In 1999 we moved up to an A3 beam at 40 ft. borrowed (and later purchased) from the Williamson County Amateur Radio Club.
 Our totals went up dramatically.
 We also started operating all week from the resort as well.
-Bob, N5KF took a week of vacation to dedicate to this project, operating the second full week of July every year.
+Bob, N5KF took a week of vacation to dedicate to this project, operating the second week of July every year.
 In 2000 and 2001 we operated from our own campsite with a borrowed travel trailer.
-We used a "tower on a trailer" (seen in picture above) with electric motors to elevate the tower from horizontal to vertical and another electric motor to raise the beam from a nesting height of 20 ft to 40 ft.
+We used a "tower on a trailer" (seen in picture QSL above) with electric motors to elevate the tower from horizontal to vertical and another electric motor to raise the beam from a nesting height of 20 ft to 40 ft.
 Of course the tower could of handled stacked mono-banders and then some.
 It was a one-man operation, which was nice.
 Unfortunately we could not leave the trailer at the site.
 Many thanks to Mel for the use of the trailer and towing it out and back for 2 years.

 Best 73 / DX,